Table Of Contents

 According to the rule of 40, a SaaS business is healthy and profitable when the sum of its growth rate and profit margin is greater than 40%.
 Here’s a quick guide to the Rule of 40 for SaaS companies.

-Check out our snackable guide on SaaS metrics you need to know.
-You’ll learn how metrics like growth rate, expansion revenue rate, customer retention rate, and cost of goods sold (COGS) compare to each other and why they matter so much.
+It’s worthwhile to learn how metrics like growth rate, profit margin, expansion revenue rate, customer retention rate, and others compare and why they matter.

 How To Improve Your SaaS Magic Number?